 After deciding on a Bose sound system, we opted to have the speakers recessed in small niches, as I didn’t want them protruding.
 We also integrated all the wiring (since exposed wires are a big eye sore).

-We chose a dark grey paint color to help the TV blend in a little better.
+We chose a dark grey paint color (sometimes blue, sometimes green depending on the lighting) to help the TV blend in a little better.
 (As you can see, we still need a cabinet below to house all of the electronics!

 The entire surround and trim were painted out in the same off-white used throughout the basement.